Positioning for recovery: How to buffer, secure and optimize your assets

 Secure your income

-Next, you want to look at how much of your income is (or will be) derived from guaranteed sources in retirement, such as Social Security, pensions and other lifetime income sources such as fixed annuities.
+Access to guaranteed income sources can also help create a buffer, which can help reduce concern or anxiety about the direction of the markets at any given time.
+Begin by determining how much of your income is (or will be) derived from guaranteed sources in retirement, such as Social Security, pensions and other lifetime income sources such as fixed annuities.

 “If you’re retired and this income adequately covers your current lifestyle needs, you may not need to make any adjustments,” Keady said.